Tour Details at a glance

 Culture shock rating 3/5

 Conditions in Nepal are not always as comfortable as in other countries.
-You may need to occasionally deal with a squat toilet, or the great outdoor loo (especially on the Jomsom trip), cold showers or power failure.
+You may need to occasionally deal with a squat toilet, or the great outdoor loo (especially on the Kagbeni trip), cold showers or power failure.

-Travel Insurance is highly recommended whilst traveling to Nepal and is compulsory for any group tour with Incredible Indian Tours.
+Travel Insurance is highly recommended whilst travelling to Nepal and is compulsory for any group tour with Incredible Indian Tours.
 If you are relying on travel insurance provided through your Credit Card, take note that the policies are often inferior and may not provide adequate coverage.

 Foreign nationals apart from Indians require a visa to enter Nepal.
 They are available on arrival and at embassies/consulates in advance.